AnonymousPrioritizationSubmission/BugPrioritization/README.md

 2) TopicModeling: Creating our topics using LDA with the dataset.

-3) TrainingClassifiers: We separated this folder into BERT and Naive Bayes depending on which text classifier you plan to use.
+3) We separated these classifiers into BERT (TBC) and Naive Bayes (TNB) depending on which text classifier you plan to use.
 Once you have your LDA topics, you train a text classifier for each topic using these codes.

 4) Pipelines: Once you have your topics and text classifiers, you may implement the pipelines accordingly.
 To test a dataset using this repository, you must access the pipelines.
 To test your dataset with any of the three pipelines, make sure your priority levels are organized using label_map = {'P1': 1, 'P2': 2, 'P3': 3, 'P4': 4, 'P5': 5}.
 From there, it is easy to compare the pipeline and actual results.